flowground/rest-api-component/README.md

 ## Attachments
 Rest API component has opportunity of binary data sending.
 You just need choose ``multipart/form-data`` Content type and attachments from input message will be included to the request payload automatically.

-Rest-api component automatically load binary data to attachments with next conent types in response headers:
+Rest-api component automatically load binary data to attachments with next content types in response headers:
 * image/*
 * text/csv
 * application/msword